 Sutherland Primary Academy suits families who want clear routines, explicit behaviour expectations, and a school that takes character seriously alongside learning.
 Results are strongest at the higher standard end, and reading and maths look secure on scaled scores, while science and knowledge retention across some subjects are areas to explore in conversation with leaders.
 Best suited to local families in Blurton seeking a structured, values-led primary with wraparound care and a broad set of enrichment experiences.

-The school’s most recent inspection visit in February 2023 confirmed it continues to be Good.
-End of Key Stage 2 results are above the England average on the combined expected standard, with a notably strong higher standard figure.
+The school's most recent inspection visit in February 2023 confirmed it continues to be Good.
+In the 2025 KS2 dataset, 60% met the expected standard in reading, writing and mathematics combined, with 10% reaching the higher standard.

 The school publishes a catchment-area document alongside its admissions information.
 Families should also check Stoke-on-Trent City Council oversubscription criteria for the relevant year, as criteria and tie-breaks determine allocation when the school is oversubscribed.